-IAS Fellow at University College, Durham University (October – December 2017)
+IAS Fellow at St Mary's College, Durham University (October – December 2017)

 Jörg Kreienbrock is an Associate Professor in the Department of German and Critical Thought and the Program in Comparative Literary Studies at Northwestern University.
 He received his PhD. in 2005 from the Department of German at New York University with a dissertation thesis examining representations of the small and minute in the prose works of Robert Walser.
 From 2005 to 2006 he held a position as Visiting Assistant Professor of German Studies at Emory University.
 He spent the 2015/16 academic year as an Alexander von Humboldt fellow in the Department of Media Studies at the Ruhr-Universität Bochum.

 His research and teaching interests include German literature from the 18th to the 21st century with an emphasis on literary theory, contemporary literature, the history of science, and popular culture.
 Dr Kreienbrock is the author of Kleiner.
 Feiner.
 Leichter: Nuancierungen zum Werk Robert Walsers (Berlin, Zurich: Diaphanes 2010); Malicious Objects, Anger Management, and the Question of Modern Literature (New York: Fordham University Press 2012); and as co-editor of Die Amerikanischen Götter: Transatlantische Prozesse in der Deutschsprachigen Popkultur seit 1945 (Berlin: de Gruyter 2015).